gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 Because models behave just like layers, you can add a model like *conv_base* to a *Sequential* model just like you would add a layer.

 Before you compile and train the model, it's very important to freeze the convolutional base. *Freezing* a layer or set of layers means preventing their weights from being updated during trained.
 If you don't do this, then the representations that were previously learned by the convolutional base will be modified during training.
+Because the
+*Dense* layers on top are randomly initialized, very large weight updates would be propagated through the network, effectively destroying the representations previously learned.

+In Keras, you freeze a network by setting its *trainable* attribute to *False.*